BrunoIannone/Pepper-Walking-Assistant/README.md

 TODO

-## Map

-The map we included for demonstration purposes is the following:

 ## Finite state automata

 Whenever the robot has to guide a user from the current position to a target destination, the motion script is launched.